dustinpfister/prototype_workshops/README.md

 * renderHTML uses mkdirp so I don't have to use it in my work shops
 * updated all workshops to use new api in place of old way of doing things.

+### current

+This is the current version I am developing not all features listed may be working yet.

+0.5.x - Alpha VI - data base phase, and keylinker workshop

+In this version I aim to make one more workshop, while also finding ways of making a better core application by having more than one phase for the build process. as such keylinker will be the first workshop that exports more than just a build method from it's index.js file.

+* start work on keylinker workshop
+* have both a db, and build method for the workshop in the index.js file for the workshop
+* have the root index.js file call a workshops db method, if there, before continuing on to build.
+* have a method in the buildAPI that allows for me to access databases from the build api.
+* have the basic idea of keylinker working, with the blog.

 ### Planed.

 These are future plans for the project, that may or may not happen.
 That is they may not happen in the order they appear, and in the state they appear, or maybe even at all so do not hold your breath.